-Risk management, as defined by Wikipedia is the identification, evaluation, and prioritization of risks (defined in ISO 31000 as the effect of uncertainty on objectives) followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events or to maximize the realization of opportunities.
+Risk management is the identification, evaluation, and prioritization of risks followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events or to maximize the realization of opportunities. – Wikipedia.

-As human beings and mere mortals, we are exposed to risks everyday.
-Sometimes tragic things happen to good people and more often than not, active, healthy people gets inflicted with some sort of disability or a serious illness.
+As human beings and mere mortals, we are all exposed to risks everyday and sometimes tragic things happen to good, healthy and active people like you and me.

-My dear aunt, for example who was an Australian citizen and was generally healthy went for a 3-week vacation in the Philippines but she never came back all due to a mosquito bite.
+In August 1st of 2018, my aunt, who was an Australian citizen unexpectedly passed away while on a 3-week vacation in the Philippines due to a mosquito bite.

-I’ve been in the financial services industry since mid 2013 and not until someone dear has passed that the true importance of managing risk was emphasized to me head on and in my face.
+I’ve been in the financial services industry since 2013 and not until someone dear to me has passed away unexpectedly that I realized the true importance of the risk management aspect of this business.

-Perhaps the best thing that anyone can do is be prepared and plan ahead by putting the necessary risk management measures in place in the event of the unexpected, even when they are least expetect.
+In the case of any of these events, the best thing that anyone can do is to plan ahead by putting the necessary resources in place to minimize the financial impact of these events, even when they are least expected.